-Cultural Relational Trauma (CRT) is not passive.
-It is active, constant and produces various signs and effects in those who live in our modern patriarchal culture, in which only specific (white, CIS, heterosexual, upper middle class (or higher), able bodied) male dominance is acceptable and deemed ideal.
-Some of the effects of living in this culture are:
+Collective Relational Trauma (CRT) is not passive.
+It is active, constant and produces various signs and effects in those who live in our modern collective status quo, in which only specific (white, CIS, heterosexual, upper middle class (or higher), able bodied) male dominance is acceptable and deemed ideal.
+Some of the effects of living in this status quo are:

-- Not being enough and a desperate need for success and constantly striving for more and better
+- Not being enough with a desperate need for success and constantly striving for more and better

 - Being too much (too loud, too opinionated, too masculine, too feminine, taking up too much time, space, etc) and constantly self-sensoring and self-silencing, doing your best to blend in and not be noticed.